ray-project/ray/doc/source/data/creating-datasets.rst

     :end-before: __read_parquet_gcs_end__

   .. tip::
-    To verify that your GCP project and credentials are set up, you can validate that your GCS `filesystem` has the right permissions to read the input `path`.
+    To verify that your GCP project and credentials are set up, validate that your GCS `filesystem` has the right permissions to read the input `path`.

     .. literalinclude:: ./doc_code/creating_datasets.py